matn7/CS-Notes/src/main/java/java/stars/STARSIndexCards.md

 * Instead:
   * Request is registered.
   * Thread is released.
-  * Callback/event handles response later
+  * Callback/event handles response later.
   * Improves scalability.

 **62. Blocking vs Non-Blocking in One Sentence.**